sylhare/Type-on-Strap/_posts/2019-02-21-ethical_best_practices.md

 In this piece, we intend to promote several best practices that we think AI researchers and engineers should be aware of.
-We focus primarily on what researchers can do to avoid unintended negative consequences of their work, and do not go into depth what those negative consequences can be or how to deal with intentionally bad actors.
+We focus primarily on what researchers can do to avoid unintended negative consequences of their work, and do not go into as much depth on the topics of what those negative consequences can be or how to deal with intentionally bad actors.
 The ideas we promote are not new (in fact, most of them are ideas suggested by prominent researchers who we shall credit), nor are they